GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 .. include:: wasserstein_distance_sum.inc

-The q-Wasserstein distance is defined as the minimal value by a perfect matching between the points of the two diagrams (+ all
+The q-Wasserstein distance is defined as the minimal value achieved by a perfect matching between the points of the two diagrams (+ all
 diagonal points), where the value of a matching is defined as the
 q-th root of the sum of all edge lengths to the power q.
 Edge lengths